The pipeline

 Stop chasing permits

-Hand your next permit to four AI agents.
+Hand your next permit to the AI team.

 3–5 business days.
 Flat fee.
 Free for your first three during beta.